Last update: 17.09.2024 08:34

 Below you will find all the details on the possible personal tax deductions.

-Personal tax deductions related to your employment
+Personal tax deductions for your professional activity

 Do you work and have travel expenses?

-• Case 1: Your place of residence or work is more than 1 kilometer away from the nearest public stop
+- Case 1: Your place of residence or work is more than 1 kilometer away from the nearest public stop

-• Case 2: you save more than 1 hour by car for the route
+- Case 2: you save more than 1 hour by car for the route

 In the canton of Zurich, the tax deduction for travel expenses was now limited to CHF 5,000 in 2018.
 In the canton of Bern, the tax deduction for travel expenses is up to 6,700 francs.